Precise Mass Flux and Groundwater

 Frequently Asked FluxTracer Questions

-Mass flux refers to the rate at which contaminants are moving across an aquifer perpendicular to the groundwater flow direction.
-Mass flux is measured as mass/area/time (mg/m2/day).
-Understanding mass flux is essential as it helps quantify the actual movement of contaminants, enabling accurate assessment of contamination severity, identification of high-risk zones, and more effective design of remediation strategies.
+Mass flux refers to the rate at which contaminants move across an aquifer perpendicular to the direction of groundwater flow.
+It is measured as mass/area/time (e.g., mg/m2/day).
+Understanding mass flux is essential as it helps quantify the actual movement of contaminants.

 Why design remediation efforts based on mass flux rather than concentration alone?